School of Early Years

 The School of Early Years has a successful reputation for delivering high quality higher education.

 91% of UWTSD students at the School of Early Years were satisfied with their course – NSS 2018.

 The lecturers have a diverse range of expertise from previous careers including those who have worked as nursery and primary school personnel, nursery owners and managers, police child protection officers, early childhood development officers and researchers.

 Lecturers also maintain close links with the early years sector in order to ensure students have the opportunity to link what they learn in University with real issues in the workplace.
 The School also has close ties with the local community and a strong focus on widening access so that non-traditional students are able to return to education.

 Students who study in the Early Years are provided with innovative and exciting courses, which are tailored to facilitate students’ involvement and participation in their own learning so that they become confident graduates in the future.

 The School provides some Early Years Practioner degrees recognised by Social Care Wales.

-- BA Early Years Education & Care - 2 Years
+- BA Early Years Education and Care

-- MA Early Years Education and Care
+- BA Early Years Education and Care - 2 Years

 The staff are involved in varied research projects.
 Staff work independently on some projects but there is also a focus on collaborative work.
 For example various staff work with: Local Authorities; schools and early years settings; Government Agencies and the voluntary sector.